numanshaikh395-glitch/Modelling-and-Simulation-of-battery-grouping-algorithm/README.md

 timegan.py------> process the timeseries data and trains through the Embedor, supervisor, recover, and Joint adversarial training saves the output files in a                         different location. preprocessor.py---> Cleans and preprocesses the raw data.

+#2.
+ALgorithms
+These contain all the algorithm programs that would perform sorting and all the test functions that would benchmark different algorithms on different metrics.
+1. __init__.py
+2. kmeans.py
+3. cdm+kmeans.py
+4. fcm.py
+5. dtw cdm+kmeans.py
+6. /testfunction
+         dataloader.py------> loads and parses all the .csv files  to the different algorithms  when needeed. config.py-------> contains all the hyper parametres.

 ---